 Many other items commonly found on kitchen shelves can harm your dog.
 For instance, baking powder and baking soda are both highly toxic.
 So are nutmeg and other spices.
 Keeping food items high enough to be out of your dog's reach and keeping pantry doors closed will help protect your dog from serious food-related illness.

 If Your Dog Eats What It Shouldn't

 Dogs explore with their mouth.
 And, no matter how cautious you are, it's possible your dog can find and swallow what it shouldn't.
-It's a smart idea to always keep the number of your local vet, the closest emergency clinic, and the ASPCA Animal Poison Control Center -- (888) 426-4435 -- where you know you can find it in an emergency.
+It's a smart idea to always keep the numbers of your local vet, the closest emergency clinic, and the ASPCA Animal Poison Control Center -- (888) 426-4435 -- where you know you can find them in an emergency.
 And, if you think your dog has consumed something that's toxic, call for emergency help at once.